National League for Democracy: 2000s: Continued repression under military rule

+2010s: Transition to power-sharing with the military

 The NLD boycotted the general election held in November 2010 because many of its most prominent members were barred from standing.
 The laws were designed in such a way that the party would have had to expel these members to be allowed to run.
 This decision, taken in May, led to the party being officially banned.
 A splinter group named the National Democratic Force broke away from the NLD to contest the elections, but secured less than 3% of the vote.
-The election was won in a landslide by the military-backed USDP and was described by U.S. President Barack Obama as "stolen".
+The election was won in a landslide by the military-backed Union Solidarity and Development Party (USDP), and was described by U.S. President Barack Obama as "stolen".

 Discussions were held between Suu Kyi and the Burmese government during 2011, which led to a number of official gestures to meet her demands.
 In October, around a tenth of Myanmar's political prisoners were freed in an amnesty and trade unions were legalised.

-On 18 November 2011, following a meeting of its leaders, the NLD announced its intention to re-register as a political party in order to contend in 48 by-elections necessitated by the promotion of parliamentarians to ministerial rank.
+On 18 November 2011, following a meeting of its leaders, the NLD announced its intention to re-register as a political party in order to contend in 48 by-elections necessitated by the promotion of Union Solidarity and Development Party MPs who had been appointed as ministers.
 Following the decision, Suu Kyi held a telephone conference with Barack Obama, in which it was agreed that U.S. Secretary of State Hillary Clinton would make a visit to Myanmar, a move received with caution by Burma's ally China.
 The visit took place on 30 November.
 European Union Vice President Catherine Ashton welcomed the possibility of "fair and transparent" elections in Burma, and said that the EU would be reviewing its foreign policy towards the country.

+The NLD contested the all available seats during the 2012 Myanmar by-elections.
+The election was marred with skepticism over whether the results would be legitimate, and the NLD reported issues with campaign conduct and other irregularities in the election's lead-up.
+NLD candidates, including Suu Kyi, won 43 of the 45 available seats at both the national and regional levels.
+Its main rival, the USDP also contested all available seats, losing all but one seat.

-The party was criticised for discouraging Muslim candidates during preparations for the 2015 elections, a step seen as related to its desire to keep good relations with hardline Buddhist monks such as the Ma Ba Tha association.
+During preparations for the 2015 elections, the party was criticised for discouraging Muslim candidates, a step interpreted as a desire to maintain relations with hardline Buddhist monks such as the Ma Ba Tha association.
+The NLD secured 85% of all available parliamentary seats during the election.

 Ko Ni, a legal advisor to the party and a Muslim, was assassinated in January 2017.
-The party has also been criticized by international media outlets for its lack of response to renewed military-led violence against the Rohingya beginning in 2016, as well as for "doing little to address the country’s weak rule of law, corrupt judiciary, or impunity for security force abuses" with the power they had (although several national institutions remain dominated by the military).
+The party was criticised by international media outlets for its lack of response to renewed military-led violence against the Rohingya beginning in 2016, as well as for "doing little to address the country’s weak rule of law, corrupt judiciary, or impunity for security force abuses" with the power they had (although security institutions remain dominated by the military).

-In the aftermath of the 2021 Myanmar coup d'état, NLD offices were occupied and raided by police authorities, starting on 2 February.
-Documents, computers and laptops were forcibly seized, and the NLD called these raids unlawful.
-On 9 February, police raided the NLD headquarters in Yangon.

-Ideology

-The NLD is described as liberal, democratic-liberal, liberal-conservative, and social-liberal.

-The NLD supports populism and protectionist economic policies.
-Historically, the NLD has been a social-democratic party.